Uncia-SaaS/.github/README.md

   - **Versions**: Add and manage versions, setting end-of-support and end-of-life dates.
 - **Product Usage**:
   - Products serve as specific types for infrastructure asset attributes.
-  - Versions can be marked as allowed, recommended, or forbidden, influencing project configurations.
+  - Versions can be marked as allowed, recommended, or forbidden, influencing application document configurations.
   - Define compatibility rules between products and versions.

 ### 7. Information System Mapping (ISMapping)